 - A. Pre-Application Review Before filing a site plan application, applicants for major site plan review shall and applicants for minor site review may schedule a pre-application meeting with the Town's interdepartmental project review team.
 Applicants may also request an informal, pre-application meeting with the Board to review conceptual plans. - B. Applicants shall submit an application for major and minor site plan review to the Town Clerk and the Board. - C. The site plan submission date shall be the date the site plan application is filed with the Town Clerk and the Board, unless the Board notifies the applicant within twenty-one days of submission that the application is incomplete.
 In such case, the site plan application will not be deemed to have been submitted. - D. For Major Site Plan Review applications, the Board shall hold a public hearing on the proposed site plan.
 The public hearing shall conform to the requirements for public hearings and notice under G.L. c.
 40A, § 11, and the Board's Site Plan Rules and Regulations.
 All costs of the public notice requirements shall be at the expense of the applicant. - E. For Minor Site Plan Review applications, the Board shall review the site plan at a duly posted open meeting.
+Any public notice to abutters and other parties of interest shall be conducted in accordance with the Site Plan Rules and Regulations. - F. The Building Commissioner shall review major and minor site plan applications and all associated submittals for compliance with the Zoning Bylaw and provide written communication to the Board, prior to the first public hearing date.
+The report shall identify any current zoning violations existing at the site which may be addressed through the site plan review process.

-Any public notice to abutters and other parties of interest shall be conducted in accordance with the Site Plan Rules and Regulations. - F. The Board shall review and act upon applications for major and minor site plan review, requiring such conditions as necessary to satisfy the Site Plan Review Standards under Section 3.5.5 B. below, and notify the applicant of its decision.
+G. The Board shall review and act upon applications for major and minor site plan review, requiring such conditions as necessary to satisfy the Site Plan Review Standards under Section 3.5.5 B. below, and notify the applicant of its decision.
 The decision shall be by majority vote of the membership, shall be made in writing and shall be filed with the Town Clerk within ninety days of the date of application for Major Site Plan Review, or sixty days of the application date for Minor Site Plan Review.
 The applicant may request, and the Board may grant by majority vote of the membership, an extension of the time limit set forth herein.

-- G. The Board may approve a major and minor site plan or approve it with conditions, limitations, safeguards and mitigation measures or deny a site plan only if the plan does not include adequate information as required by the Site Plan Rules and Regulations, or if the plan depicts a use or structure so contrary to health, safety and welfare of the public that no set of conditions would render the project tenable. - H. The Board's designee shall review and act on applications for administrative site plan review and may require conditions as necessary to satisfy the Administrative Site Plan Review Standards.
+- H. The Board may approve a major and minor site plan or approve it with conditions, limitations, safeguards and mitigation measures or deny a site plan only if the plan does not include adequate information as required by the Site Plan Rules and Regulations, or if the plan depicts a use or structure so contrary to health, safety and welfare of the public that no set of conditions would render the project tenable.